 It’s also worthwhile to point out SolarWinds is an advanced technology partner within the AWS Partner Network (APN), meaning they’re among the cloud software and service providers who have been endorsed by AWS.
-To achieve this status, they’ve had to satisfy the advanced AWS requirements, which take into account customer satisfaction, business investment, and product status.
+To achieve this status, they’ve had to satisfy the advanced AWS requirements, which consider customer satisfaction, business investment, and product status.

 Once the logs are within Papertrail, you can use all its log search, live tail, and analytics features.
-For instance, the automated log data scanning functionality can save you time, helping identify trends so you can take action to prevent any potential application faults.
+For instance, the automated log data scanning functionality can save you time, helping identify trends, so you can prevent potential application faults.

 Papertrail offers an instant AWS alerting system, which can integrate with external services like Slack, Campfire, PagerDuty, email, and customized HTTP webhooks.
 Admins can create customized alerts according to specific conditions and save new alerts for later use.

 For AWS monitoring, SolarWinds offers two strong products with easy setup and high scalability.
 SolarWinds Server & Application Monitor (SAM) is hard to beat for its broad array of services packaged in an intuitive, user-friendly interface.